-For HR leaders and benefits administrators, understanding the distinct landscapes of employer-sponsored healthcare and government programs like Medicaid is crucial for strategic planning, compliance, and employee communication.
-While both systems aim to provide access to care, their foundational structures-including funding, eligibility, administration, and strategic objectives-are fundamentally different.
-This guide breaks down these key differences and explores how innovative models like Health-to-Wealth benefits are beginning to bridge these traditionally separate worlds.
+If you're an HR leader or benefits administrator, you need to understand how employer-sponsored healthcare and Medicaid differ.
+It matters for planning, compliance, and talking to employees.
+Both systems aim to provide access to care, but their structures—including funding, eligibility, administration, and strategic objectives—are very different.
+This guide highlights the key differences and shows how newer models like Health-to-Wealth benefits are starting to bridge the gap.

 Core Structural Differences